sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 ANGSD has various options for obtaining genotype likelihoods, all explained on the software's [wiki page](http://www.popgen.dk/angsd/index.php/Genotype_Likelihoods).
 Below is an
 example command using a sites files and specifying a region (remember to index the bam first if using the -r option).
 This
-example is using a GATK model (-GL 2) and outputting all 10 genotype likelihoods in a tab separated simple text format (-doGlf 4)
+example is using a GATK model (-GL 2) and outputting all 10 genotype likelihoods in a tab separated format (-doGlf 4).
 ```linux
 # Specify files:
 BAM=test_dog.bam